herbertfilhik/StudyGroupsManager/README.md

 Each automated test focuses on a specific aspect of the functionality, utilizing assertions to validate the expected results.
 For specific examples of implementing these tests within the context of your application, we recommend consulting the NUnit documentation.

-## SQL Query for StudyGroups Retrieval

-To retrieve all StudyGroups with at least one user whose name starts with 'M' and sort them by creation date, the following SQL query can be used:

-``sql
-SELECT DISTINCT sg.* FROM StudyGroups sg
-JOIN Users u ON sg.StudyGroupId = u.StudyGroupId
-WHERE u.Name LIKE 'M%'
-ORDER BY sg.CreateDate;

 ## Executing Tests

 ### Executing Tests in Visual Studio